 Small self-assessment surveys (e.g. 1-5 people) can usually be completed within five business days.
 We recommend two weeks for larger self-assessment surveys, as you need to allow for participants who are on leave, off sick, at training courses, etc.

 180° or 360° assessment surveys generally require two to four weeks.
-It is your responsibility to ensure that all participant details (in the format needed) as earlier as possible, otherwise they run the risk that assessments will not be completed in time.
-Make this clear early on.
+It is your responsibility to ensure that all participant details are provided (in the format needed) as early as possible, otherwise you run the risk that assessments will not be completed in time.
+Make this a priority.

 What do I need to think about when choosing a start date?

 - To ensure that all your valued clients receive a reliable, high quality service, it is ideal to process the reports for each assessment survey in a single batch.
 This means that if the deadline needs to be extended for one or more participants to complete their feedback, the printing and delivery of the entire batch of reports will be delayed.

 - Although 360° assessment surveys can take up to four weeks to complete, we recommend setting the survey start date to be one week earlier than required, which leaves one week for extensions if they are necessary.